Tera Mera Saath Rahe: Plot

 After her marriage, Gopika, despite being the elder daughter-in-law of the household, takes orders from the younger daughter-in-law, Aashi which leads Mithila to doubt her decision of choosing Gopika for Saksham.
 When Mithila learns the reality through Baa that Gopika is in fact uneducated, she ousts Gopika from the Modi Bhavan.
 However, Baa stops her and asks Mithila to let Gopika stay as a guest till Diwali.
 Later, Baa learns the truth that Gopika is the jewellery designer and not Aashi.
 So, she makes a plan to give a turnover to Gopika and name her Radhika.
 Gopika faces several challenges but in the end proves herself as a worthy daughter-in-law for the Modi family.
 She also solves many problems for the Modis and makes a place in everyone's hearts for herself.
 Saksham also starts to love her.
 In the meantime, Saksham's sister, Tejal also marries Ramila's son and Aashi's brother, Hiten.

 A few days later, according to the headlines, Saksham died in the plane crash, but he didn't go on that flight.
-Later Priya, Saksham's ex-lover returns to separate Gopika and Saksham and marry him herself.
+Later Priya, Saksham's obsessive ex-lover returns to separate Gopika and Saksham and marry him herself.
 She tries to do many conspiracies to break the relationship between Saksham and Gopika, thinking Saksham does not like Gopika and creates trouble for Gopika and Mithila.
 Saksham and Gopika both confess their feelings to one another.
 Priya challenges Gopika to complete her education so that she can become competent enough to be Saksham's wife and continues to create hurdles for Gopika and the Modis.
 However Gopika eventually wins over Priya, completes her education and reunites with Saksham.
 Priya is arrested for her crimes and for trying to kidnap Saksham.